 Colombia is the ultimate destination for mountain bikers and adventure cyclists.
 For mountain biking enthusiasts, Colombia offers a lively MTB community and wide-open access to off-road trails.
 Cycling is the second most popular sport in the country behind futbol (soccer).
 Colombia has no trail restrictions, no trail police, nor does it fine MTB riders!
 In Colombia, mountain bikers are warmly welcomed to explore its breathtaking wilderness spaces, from the majestic Andes to the lush Amazon.
 Discover the second most biodiverse country in the world, where diverse ecosystems, terrain and natural beauty are yours to freely ride and explore.
 With 37 peaks over 6,000 meters, the Amazon wilderness and an abundance of natural beauty, Colombia is truly a paradise for mountain bikers.
 And with Mountain Bike Colombia, you can experience the very best of this incredible country on two wheels with ease.
 So come on, join us and start your next MTB adventure in Colombia!

-- An English / Spanish Speaking Guide
+- Bilingual Guide Services English / Spanish

-- Breakfast, Lunch and Dinner on the adventure and Bocadillos, (Colombian cycling snacks)
+- Breakfast, and Lunch on the adventure.

 - Items you may wish to purchase while in Colombia